Jewish Holidays

 Chag Sameach or Chag Pesach Sameach

-Israel Independence Day celebrates the founding of the modern state of Israel in May 1948, marked by celebrations including parades, concerts, barbeques, outdoor festivities and Israel-themed parties.
-Moments after the sun sets on Yom HaZikaron, the flag is raised from half-staff to full height and an emotional switch from tears to joy is flipped.
-Jewish communities around the world join in solidarity with Israel and each other.
-Yom Ha’atzmaut in Israel is always preceded by Yom Hazikaron, Israel’s Memorial Day for the fallen soldiers.
-The message of linking these two days is: Israelis owe their independence — the very existence of the state — to the soldiers who sacrificed their lives for it.
+Israel Independence Day celebrates the founding of the modern state of Israel in May 1948, with parades, concerts, barbecues, outdoor festivities, and Israel-themed parties.
+Moments after the sun sets on Yom Hazikaron, the flag is raised from halfstaff to full height, marking an emotional shift from mourning to joy.
+Jewish communities around the world join in solidarity with Israel and one another.

 Shavuot combines two major religious observances.
 First is the grain harvest of the early summer.
 Second is the giving of the Torah on Mount Sinai seven weeks after the exodus from Egypt.
 The first determines the ritual for the holiday, which was one of the three pilgrimage festivals of ancient Israel, when males were commanded to appear before God in Jerusalem, bringing offerings of the first fruits of their harvest.
 The second determines the significance of the holiday of entering into a covenant between God and Israel.